 - act selfishly

-- seem manipulative and demanding
+- be manipulative and demanding

 - have difficulty empathizing or considering others’ needs or feelings

-In reality, these behaviors often stem from a need to cover up deep feelings of insecurity.
+These behaviors often stem from a need to cover up deep feelings of insecurity.

 - a need for admiration